Police release pics of burglary suspects

 NORWALK — Police have released surveillance photographs of suspected burglars of an East Norwalk deli.

-Detectives are investigating industrial housebreaking that took place at Jesus Deli and Grocery at eighty-one Winfield St. On Sunday, May 21, at 12:36 a.M.
+Detectives are investigating industrial housebreaking at Jesus Deli and Grocery at eighty-one Winfield St. On Sunday, May 21, at 12:36 a.m..

-Police say a witness defined the suspects as Latino men between 20 and 30 years antique.
+Police say a witness defined the suspects as Latino men between 20 and 30 years old.

-One of the men becomes carrying a white Nike hat with a metal swoosh image and a green Boston Celtics jacket.
+One of the men is carrying a white Nike hat with a metal swoosh image and a green Boston Celtics jacket.

-The 2nd man became wearing a hat, hooded sweatshirt, shorts, and black sneakers.
-He has sleeve tattoos on each palm and can have suffered an injury to his left wrist during the incident.
+The 2nd man wore a hat, hooded sweatshirt, shorts, and black sneakers.
+He has sleeve tattoos on each palm and could have suffered an injury to his left wrist during the incident.

-Recently in Maryland v.
-Shatzer, the USA Supreme Court held that invoking the Miranda proper to counsel no longer bar all in addition wondering.
-The police may also question the suspect once more and without suggest presence, as long as they wait until 14 days after the suspect has been launched from police questioning.
+Recently, in Maryland v.
+Shatzer, the USA Supreme Court held that invoking the Miranda proper to counsel no longer bars all in-depth questioning.
+The police may also question the suspect once more and without implying presence, as long as they wait until 14 days after the suspect has been launched from police questioning.

 The Miranda Case

-“You have the proper to a lawyer.”
-These phrases characterize more than the final scenes of popular tv police shows; they’re a part of a carefully prescribed degree to guard the constitutional rights of suspects.
+“You have the right to a lawyer.”
+These phrases characterize more than the final scenes of popular TV police shows; they’re part of a carefully prescribed degree of protection for suspects’ constitutional rights.

 In 1966, in Miranda v.
-Arizona, the Supreme Court stated the “inherently compelling pressures” suspects face when interrogated while in police custody.
-So that the coercive stress does not crush the suspect’s Fifth Amendment rights, the Court installed the rule that law enforcement officials have to notify suspects of their proper to stay silent and to have an attorney present.
+Arizona, the Supreme Court stated the “inherently compelling pressures” suspects face when interrogated in police custody.
+To ensure that the coercive stress does not crush the suspect’s Fifth Amendment rights, the Court installed the rule that law enforcement officials have to notify suspects of their right to stay silent and to have an attorney present.

 The suspect may then: